laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

   the data model by restricting some values and ranges.

-* CBOR decoders in general are not required to check for preferred serialization or CDE and reject inputs that do not do not fulfill their requirements.
+* CBOR decoders in general are not required to check for preferred serialization or CDE and reject inputs that do not fulfill their requirements.
-  However, in an environment that employs deterministic encoding, this negates many of its benefits.
+  However, in an environment that employs deterministic encoding, employing non-checking CBOR decoders negates many of its benefits.
   Decoder implementations that advertise "support" for preferred serialization or CDE need to check the encoding and reject input that is not encoded to the encoding specification in use.